wcpss-mac/zsh-functions/README.md

-# zsh-functions
+# mac-admin-scripts
-The supporting functions for ZSH scripts used at Wake County Public Schools.
-Suitable for use in any organization.
+Scripts that can be used in conjunction with JAMF or other systems to manage macOS devices